 It is important for charities to be careful to ensure that a particular involvement with an activity that is intended to be a passive investment does not inadvertently become the "carrying on" of a business.
 For example, CRA indicates that a charity that makes an investment by holding an interest in a partnership is considered to be carrying on a business, and is not earning passive investment income, even if the charity plays no active role in the business.
-This is because under the laws governing partnerships, the partner carrying on the business (general partner) is generally
+This is because under the laws governing partnerships, the partner carrying on the business (general partner) is generally treated as the agent of the partner providing the financing (the limited partner).
+Since private foundations are prohibited from carrying on any business activities, an investment by a private foundation in a

-54 Supra note 29, at paragraphs 11, 12 and 13.
+53 Supra note 27, at paragraphs 11, 12 and 13.
 Fundraising events held in a year that are distinct in nature (e.g. a charity auction, a golf tournament, a ball, and a telethon) would be evaluated separately to determine whether it amounts to carrying on a business.
 However, similar events that are held repeatedly may need to be evaluated as a group to determine whether the group of events amount to carrying on a business.

-55 See examples given in an article by Jane Burke-Robertson, "Charities Carrying on Business Activities - The Legal Considerations," paper presented at the Law Society of Upper Canada seminar "Fit to be Tithed 2: Reducing Risks for Charities and Not-for-Profits" November 26, 1998.
+54 See examples given in an article by Jane Burke-Robertson, "Charities Carrying on Business Activities - The Legal Considerations," paper presented at the Law Society of Upper Canada seminar "Fit to be Tithed 2: Reducing Risks for Charities and Not-for-Profits" November 26, 1998.